What is Bronchitis?

 Graphic by MarVistaVet

 Listen to a dog cough.
-Coughing is different from reverse sneezing or retching to vomit.
+Coughing, reverse sneezing, and retching to vomit are commonly confused.
 The dog in this video is coughing.

 Bronchi are basically tubes made of cartilage forming the larger "pipes" in our lungs.